Ahmed-AG/k8s-quick-start-tutorial/task4.md

 ```bash
 minikube service frontend-mongo-express
 ```
-The above commmand will expose `frontend-mongo-express` service and give it a public IP address
+The above command will expose `frontend-mongo-express` service and give it a public IP address
 ![Minikube exposing frontend-mongo-express](images/screenshot-minikube-expose.png?raw=true)

-You can access the frontend by pointing your broswer to the IP address that was assigned.
+You can access the frontend by pointing your browser to the IP address that was assigned.
 Notice that Mongo-express allows you to interact with the backend which is the MongoDB server (Service)
 ![Firefox-mongoexpress](images/screenshot-firefox-mongoexpress.png)
 User `admin` and `pass` to login to Mongo-Express.
 Congratulations!
 Your Application is built!